-Perseid Meteor Shower 2020 – There are many things to see when you look up on any clear night.
+Perseid Meteor Shower 2021 – There are many things to see when you look up during any clear night.
 Stars, planets, satellites, the moon and more.
 But there is nothing more breathtaking than seeing a meteor.
 Otherwise known as a shooting star.
 Occasionally, you can see many meteors/ shooting stars over the course of a few evenings.
 These are known as meteor showers.
-In August we have the best and most well known meteor shower of the year – The Perseid Meteor Shower, also known as the Perseids.
+In August we have the best and most well-known meteor shower of the year – The Perseid Meteor Shower, also known as the Perseids.

 Why Is The Perseid Meteor Shower So Special?